 The emphasis is on the transmission of scruples.
 These people were precise about which cup to use while worshipping but careless about an unclean heart.
-Religion was a routine of superstitious ritual.
-By a series of postures and vain repetitions they observed their ceremonies.
+Religion was a routine of superstitious rituals.
+By a series of postures and vain repetitions, they observed their ceremonies.

 Tradition is anything we pick up that is not biblical in the life of our soul.

 The child picks up many values in the home.
 The school and social life add more evaluation of life.
 Everyone develops a culture of thinking.
 The culture firms up as we reach adulthood.
 We all have viewpoints on what is right and wrong.
-That, however, may be tradition.
-If we add religion into the mix, our culture becomes yet more complicated.
+That, however, may be a tradition.
+If we add religion to the mix, our culture becomes yet more complicated.
 A church may have its taboos.
-This person will not chew bubble gum and he won’t go with the girls who do!!
+This person will not chew bubble gum, and he won’t go with the girls who do!!
 All of this has nothing to do with God’s viewpoint on life.
-This is tradition handed down from people.
-Anything that is contrary to the Bible is error.
+This is a tradition handed down from people.
+Anything contrary to the Bible is an error.

 We say, “Well, my father and mother and grandfather and mother all believed this.
 This has been our custom.
 This is our religion.”
 The main question is, “Is it true?”
 People answer this with, “I never question my tradition.”
 The true question is, “can it be substantiated by the Bible?”